Danko-Lab/clipnet_k562/clipnet_ft/README.md

 This directory contains scripts for fine tuning the CLIPNET model (trained in LCLs) to K562 data.

 Unless you want to replicate the results of the study, you should not need to run these scripts.
 The pre-trained model weights are available on Zenodo at https://zenodo.org/records/11196189.
+These models are compliant with the scripts/API described in the original CLIPNET TensorFlow [repo](https://github.com/Danko-Lab/clipnet/) and the PyTorch [port](https://github.com/adamyhe/PersonalBPNet/).

 ## Fine tuning